Karabaraboo/rsschool-cv/cv.md

 ## *About Myself*

-Since my graduating Moscow State Technical University (Bauman MSTU) I have been working in my speciality 'Engineer-Phisicist' at JSC 'NIKIET'.
-Today I'm an reliability engineer and deal with probability analisys of different technical system of nuclear power plants and related factory and technologies.
+Since my graduating Moscow State Technical University (Bauman MSTU) I have been working in the field of my diploma as an Engineer-Phisicist at JSC 'NIKIET'.
+I'm currently an reliability engineer and deal with probability analysis of different technical systems of nuclear power plants and related factory and technologies.

-In my daily working life I am coding more and more.
-And as I have a lot of statistics in my job I discovered, that it is very interesting for me.
-And the decision to find work related to coding and statistics was come to me.
-I don't know exacty what I want to do more, but I decided to change my life.
+I apply coding more and more in my daily work.
+I've discovered that it is very interesting for me, as I have a lot of statistics involved in my job.
+I grew interested in this sphere and now I want to find work related to coding and statistics.
+I don't know which sphere exactly I will choose for the next step, but I've decided to change my life.

-I like to study new and interesting.
-Now I want to try something in IT, so I'm on this course.
-I hope that could gain a lot of usefull skills and find new way for my development.
-I suppose that my diligence and curiosity would help me at this.
+I'm patient and practice-oreinted, I enjoy to study new and interesting topics.
+Now I want to try something in IT, which led me to this course.
+I hope I would gain a lot of useful skills and find new ways for my professional development.
+I suppose that my diligence and curiosity would help me with this aim.

-And in my daily life I am active enough, like any sports (swimming since six years old), inline-skating, kayaking.
-I like play the guitar and reading artistic literatures.
+In my daily life I prefer active lifestyle and sports: I've been swimming since six years old, I enjoy inline-skating, kayaking.
+I like play the guitar and reading.
 I love my cat.
-And I love to be out in Nature.
+I recharge getting out in nature.

 ## *SKILLS*